PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 “You’re up early?”
 Kim asked.

 Tom wanted to tell Kim of her plan to head to the village and sell the pips.
 At the same time she did not want to risk an arguement.
-She met his eyes as if to answer him, but instead, she did not.
+She met his eyes as if to answer, but instead, she did not.
 Tom looked back towards the apple.

 “What you doin’?”
 Kim asked.